-A copy of this 2020 UWMP will be submitted to DWR within 30 days of adoption and by July 1, 2021.
-The adopted UWMP will be submitted electronically to DWR using the Water Use Efficiency data submittal tool.
-A CD or hardcopy of the adopted 2020 UWMP will also be submitted to the California State Library.
+A copy of this Amended 2020 UWMP will be submitted to DWR within 30 days of adoption.
+The adopted Amended UWMP will be submitted electronically to DWR using the Water Use Efficiency data submittal tool.
+A CD or hardcopy of the adopted Amended 2020 UWMP will also be submitted to the California State Library.

-No later than 30 days after adoption, a copy of the adopted 2020 UWMP, including the Water Shortage Contingency Plan, will be provided to the Town and Butte County for which PID provides water.
+No later than 30 days after adoption, a copy of the adopted Amended 2020 UWMP, including the Water Shortage Contingency Plan, will be provided to the Town and Butte County for which PID provides water.